Thai Airways International fleet: Airbus A321neo

 In February 2024, Thai Airways entered into a lease agreement with AerCap for ten Airbus A321neo aircraft.
 In addition, the airline finalized a separate agreement with SMBC Aviation Capital for the lease of eight additional A321neos.
-On April 22, 2025, Thai Airways signed a lease agreement with China Aircraft Leasing Group for nine aircraft, marking the first collaboration between the two companies.The following day, the airline further expanded its fleet through a lease agreement with BOC Aviation for five Airbus A321neos.
+On 22 April 2025, Thai Airways signed a lease agreement with China Aircraft Leasing Group for nine aircraft, marking the first collaboration between the two companies.
+The following day, the airline further expanded its fleet through a lease agreement with BOC Aviation for five Airbus A321neos.
 In total, the airline has secured 32 aircraft under these lease agreements, significantly strengthening its narrow-body fleet.

 All aircraft will be equipped with the latest generation of Thompson Vantage seats, featuring 16 fully lie-flat beds in Business Class arranged in a 2-2 / 1-1 configuration.
 Each aircraft will also offer Wi-Fi connectivity and a new in-flight entertainment system to enhance the passenger experience.

+Thai Airways took delivery of its first A321neo on 24 December 2025, with its inaugural flight scheduled for 22 January 2026, on the Bangkok–Singapore route.